JoleneKearse/meme_generator/README.md

 2. I made it more **modular** by breaking out the `Input`, `Meme` and `Button` custom elements into their own components.
 This also challenged me, because I had to consider the implications for **State** a lot more. 😅
 3. I made one **accessibility** feature by adding the meme's returned name to the **alt text**.
 ![alt text in DevTools](./src/assets/alt-text.png)
-3. What good is a meme generator that doesn't let you easily share them?
+4. What good is a meme generator that doesn't let you easily share them?
 Sure you could screenshot it, but I found [html2canvas](https://www.npmjs.com/package/html2canvas/v/1.4.1) that will screenshot a particular DOM element for download.
+5. Who downloads them?
+I added the ability to copy to your clipboard.
+6. Every meme has its own 'order', so obviously I needed to add **drop and drag**!

 ## Challenges I Faced 🚞